TLWH Logo

 Link to more information (it will open a new window)

 You need a visa ahead of time.
 Do not arrive at the overland border without a visa!
 You cannot get one at any border in Iran.
-A 15 day tourist visa is available at some airports for some nationalities.
+A 15 day tourist visa is available at some airports for some nationalities likewise a 30 day on arrival - check with the Iranian embassy for your country.

 Tips: Call the Iranian embassy up before hand and ask about your nationality and what is required.
 There are very many "iranian visa" type web sites out there offering authorization codes.
 Check ahead with the embassy before parting ways with your cash for one of these authorization codes.
 I dealt with one of these companies myself, and they insisted I needed a code.
 I called the embassy and they said it was "rubbish".
 They gave me my visa in an hour.

-Offical Iranian Online Visa (on arrival only!) - Yes the Iranian Goverment have an offical Online visa applicaiton for on arrival applicants.
+Official Iranian Online Visa (on arrival only!) - Yes the Iranian Government have an official Online visa application for on arrival applicants (air).

-It's for 15 days on arrival and costs 50 euro, it's also extendable.
-Click here to the offical Iranian Visa site (it will open a new window)
+It's for 15/30 days on arrival and costs 50 euro, it's also extendable.
+Click here to the official Iranian Visa site (it will open a new window)

 Iran Visa Extension - So you like Iran and would like to stay longer?
 Well, this might help.
 Yazd, Shiraz or Esfahan are the best places.
 Tehran is a nightmare, migrant workers will have you queuing for hours.
 You are a tourist, go to a tourist city.
 Another nice place would be Tabriz.
 Make and excuse that you are on the way out to Turkey but never saw the south of Iran, or have an old Iranian friend who just arrived home and invited you to his house in . . .
 You will need the following: